ZSL is researching whether badger vaccination can reduce TB infection in the badger population, and whether this helps control TB in cattle

 What is the purpose of the project?

 Bovine tuberculosis (TB) is a major problem for Britain's cattle farmers.
 Despite sustained efforts to control the disease, over the past 30 years the incidence of infection in cattle has increased, and the geographical extent of the disease has expanded.
 A contributing factor has been the persistent infection of bovine TB within wild populations of badgers.
-The purpose of the West Cornwall Badger Vaccination Initiative is to work with local farmers, vets and wildlife groups to develop a locally appropriate way to control the spread of bovine TB on the isolated peninsula of Penwith in West Cornwall.
+The purpose of the Badger Vaccination Project is to work with local landowners, farmers and wildlife groups to develop a locally appropriate way to control the spread of bovine TB in Cornwall.

 Why vaccinate badgers?

 Government research has shown that vaccinating badgers can reduce the risk of bovine TB in individual badgers and reduce the transmission of the disease from badger to badger.
 It is therefore likely that vaccinating badgers could also reduce transmission between badgers and cattle, but this hasn’t been tested.
 In the course of this project we hope to learn whether badger vaccinations can reduce TB infection in the badger population, and whether this helps control TB in cattle.

 Badgers will be vaccinated by hand, in cage traps placed near badger setts.
 Most badgers will be vaccinated, awake, by trained and licensed vaccinators, but some will be anaesthetised briefly so that researchers can collect blood samples to check that the vaccine is working.
 All vaccinated badgers will be marked with a fur clip or a microchip to avoid vaccinating the same animal repeatedly.
 All badgers will be released promptly at the point of capture.

 We are very keen to meet landowners across any of our vaccination areas in Cornwall to discuss the possibility of vaccinating on their land, which we are able to offer for free!